G-Radhika/MovieTrailerWebsite/README.md

 #   Changes that were made to the original fresh_tomatoes.py file.

-# Change 1.
-Original web page displays three movies in a row I want to change it to
+# 1. Original web page displays three movies in a row I want to change it to FOUR.
-#           FOUR.
-# Change 2.
-If you hover on the link 'Storyline' the movie_storyline should be visible.
+# 2. If you hover on the link 'Storyline' the movie_storyline should be visible.
-#           But its font is small...
-# Change 3.
-Changed the background, white was boring for a movie!
+# 3. Changed the background, white was boring for a movie!

 # All these changes are commented in code of fresh_tomatoes.py file.